Bo Le: Horse physiognomy

-The Chinese historically used bronze scale models of horses as hippology reference guides to the ideal horse (Harrist 1997:149-150).
+The Chinese historically used bronze scale models of horses as hippology reference guides to the ideal horse.
 The Book of the Later Han records two early examples.
 The horse expert Dongmeng Jing presented Emperor Wu of Han (r.
-141-87 BCE) with a cast-bronze horse and written instructions for using the model to judge horses.
+141–87 BCE) with a cast-bronze horse and written instructions for using the model to judge horses.
 General Ma Yuan (a renowned equestrian surnamed "horse") presented Emperor Guangwu of Han (r.
-25-57 CE) a bronze model of a horse designed to clarify the points to observe in equine judging.
-The inscription, which listed four generations of Ma's horse teachers, said (tr.
-Creel 1965:659), "Horses are the foundation of military might, the great resource of the state."
+25–57 CE) a bronze model of a horse designed to clarify the points to observe in equine judging.
+The inscription, which listed four generations of Ma's horse teachers, said, "Horses are the foundation of military might, the great resource of the state."
 Some Chinese scholars propose that the famous "Flying Horse" discovered in a Han tomb in Gansu was a physiognomic model for a superior horse in motion.

 Giambattista della Porta's 1586 De humana physiognomonia was an early Western parallel for horse physiognomy.

 Early textual references

 Beginning around the 3rd century BCE, Chinese classics mention Bole as an exemplar of horse judging.
 Bole is frequently associated with the fabled qianlima 千里馬 "thousand-li horse", which was supposedly able to gallop one thousand li (approximately 400 km) in a single day (e.g., Red Hare).
-Qianlima was a literary Chinese word for people with latent talent and ability; and Spring (1988:180) suggests, "For centuries of Chinese history, horses had been considered animals capable of performing feats requiring exceptional strength and endurance.
+Qianlima was a literary Chinese word for people with latent talent and ability; and Spring suggests, "For centuries of Chinese history, horses had been considered animals capable of performing feats requiring exceptional strength and endurance.
 Possibly it is for this reason that from early times horses have been used allegorically to represent extraordinary people."
 Bole recognizing a qianlima was a metaphor for a wise ruler selecting talented shi "scholar-officials".
-Thus, (Henry 1987:28) "Geniuses in obscurity were called thousand li horses who had not yet met their [Bole]".
+Thus, "Geniuses in obscurity were called thousand li horses who had not yet met their [Bole]".

 Lüshi Chunqiu

 The (c.
-239 BCE) encyclopedic Lüshi Chunqiu contrasts Bole with other legendarily skilled exemplars: the Spring and Autumn period (771-476 BCE) archer Yang Youji 養由基 and swordsmith Ouye, and the charioteer Zaofu who served King Mu of Zhou (r.
-976-922 BCE).
+239 BCE) encyclopedic Lüshi Chunqiu contrasts Bole with other legendarily skilled exemplars: the Spring and Autumn period (771–476 BCE) archer Yang Youji 養由基 and swordsmith Ouye, and the charioteer Zaofu who served King Mu of Zhou (r.
+976–922 BCE).